 Allow the mix to come to room temperature before sealing it and chilling it in the refrigerator.
 This quick pickle would be ready by now, though allowing it to “pickle” for a few days would intensify the flavors.

 Preheat a water bath to 140F and set a cooking time of about an hour.
+Don't forget to read about or favorite sous vide immersion circulators!

 Get those pork chops in.